 Hired to redevelop them in 1905, Josep Puig I Cadafalch, a famous Spanish architect and one of the pioneers of Catalan modernism, decided to link the buildings together as one, erecting a turret on each of its six corners.

 These were then punctuated with conical roofs, which earned the building the nickname Casa de les Punxes, meaning “house of spikes” in English.

 Since 1975, the building in the Dreta de l’Eixample neighbourhood is officially recognized as a Historical National Monument.

 An artist with strong political ideas, Puig i Cadafalch would often express them in his work.
 Casa de les Punxes is no exception, as the legend of Sant Jordi, the Patron saint of Catalonia, is depicted in painted-tile panels positioned between the building’s spires.
 Accompanying the image, the phrase “Patron saint, give us back our freedom” expresses the author’s desire for Catalan autonomy.

 Related article: Casa Amatller – a Modernist marvel of Barcelona

 Open to the public

 Closed to the public for more than one hundred years, Casa de les Punxes is now finally open to visitors.
-Two different tours of this legendary Barcelona building are avaliable:
+There are different tours available at this legendary Barcelona building: